multiplexcuriosus/spice_up_coordinator/README.md

 In the poseProcessor-module, an additional frame called M-frame is defined.
 More specifically, there are four M-frames (M0,M1,M2,M3), one for each bottle.
 The M_i - position corresponds to the translation from the E-frame-origin to the center of the contact cicle between each spice bottles bottom plane and the shelf.
 I.e the center point on which each bottle stands.
 The rotation of all M_i frames is the same as the E-frame.

+## poseProcessor
+The poseProcessor converts the T_cs pose to the T_ce pose.

 ## Aligning grasp poses with B-frame
 Currently the rotation of the four graspposes is the same as in E-frame.
 This is not ideal, it would be better if the z-axis of the grasp pose was colinear with the vector connecting the anymal base-frame and the G-frame.

  I propose the following solution to achieve the alignment:
 ![sa_slide_extraction-9](https://github.com/user-attachments/assets/8a267513-53c5-4066-97de-b190edb70b41)
 Legend: